pierre-rouleau/pel/doc/pel-manual.rst

 #.
 The current Makefile_ and build-pel.el_ assume that the files are
    located in a specific location.
 #.
-The ``make``, ``make all``  always rebuild everything regardless of
-   the state and dependencies of the files.
-#.
 Overall, this makefile is also a bit verbose and could be cleaned up.

-These defects currently don't prevent me from using the Makefile but do bug me, so that's another thing on my 🚧 todo list.

 .. _Makefile:             ../Makefile